 In my current vision paper, I do not advocate for an open register similar to the state of Tennessee.
 Instead on

 Under my proposal businesses and breeders who sell animals as defined by the relevant legislation will have to subscribe to the database.
 Subscription will require having a lawful purpose to access the information and proper procedures are in place to ensure access the information.
 At the point of sale the seller will collect information from the buyer and then enter it to an online form.
-The form will be submitted, a query runs in the background, and the seller only receives notification if the sale can be approved.
-No information is sent regarding any convictions and personally identifiable information is back to the seller.
-Finally under my proposal, I would also seek animal abuse register check be done before employment can be offered to anyone who works with children, animals, or the vulnerable.
+After submitting the form, a query will run in the background, and the seller receives notification regarding approval of the sale.
+The seller receives no information regarding any information about the buyer.
+Finally under my proposal, I also seek having an employer check animal abuse register before offering employment to anyone who works with children, animals, or the vulnerable.

 As I have stated in the article and in other publications, I am willing to speak with anyone about the register and reach out to those that share a common interest.
-I have a vision that is based on something that already is working and can be easily modified to fit the privacy concerns in the UK.
+My vision is something that already is working and is adaptable to UK privacy concerns.
 Furthermore, I believe my vision can be self-sustaining and create money for the UK.
-I want to be clear, because my position is based on a model from outside of the United Kingdom it does not mean there is anything wrong with a British solution.
-Instead of believe in best practices and using what is proven, the Tennessee model is proving to be the model of choice for those who yearn for an end to animal cruelty.
+I want to be clear, because my vision uses a model from outside of the United Kingdom, it does not mean there is anything wrong with a British solution.
+Instead, I believe in best practices and using what works.
+The Tennessee model is the best model of choice for those who yearn for an end to animal cruelty.
 My model I believe meets the needs of those who yearn to protect their dogs, birds, cats; and hamsters from those who can harm them.
 From my discussions, I know there are many who cry out for longer sentencing in order to deter those from causing them harm and by having longer sentencing, it can mean we can as a nation reach out to those in need of help.
 Nothing is perfect but I believe we need to start somewhere.
 If someone does not believe the Tennessee model is not the correct model then I ask them to show me evidence that is wrong instead of basing their statements on either anit-Americanism or opinions not stated by facts.